-Puri is the home of the Jagannathat cult, whose annual festival draws tens if not hundreds of thousands of visitors annually.
+Puri is the home of the Jagannathat cult, whose annual festival draws tens if not hundreds of thousands of visitors.

 Translation?
 Orissa Bridge and Construction Corporation.
 Why pay attention?

 Just thought you should see the approach road.

 The main road in Puri is phenomenally wide to accommodate the huge (nearly 50 feet high) temple carts that annually trundle along it.
 (The English word "juggernaut" is a corruption of the name Jagannathat, or Universal Lord, and refers to the supposedly unstoppable movement of those carts in motion.)
 Jagannathat, or Universal Lord, is a local god who evolved during the 15th century from earlier forms.

 Plenty of cycle rickshaws.

 One of the more substantial buildings on the street.